2050By Bruce - November 2020 (updated May 2021)

 The current argument going on is whether they should increase the concentration of calcium carbonate in the upper atmosphere to drive temperatures into a cooling phase.
 It is argued by a significant sector of the climate scientist community that this is necessary as a number of tipping points have already been breached, such as the thawing of the permafrost in the tundra which is releasing ever greater quantities of carbon dioxide and methane each year and the increasing instability of some of the Antarctic and Greenland ice sheets.
 They argue that the World can't afford to allow the continued and increasing release of carbon dioxide and methane from the permafrost for the time that would be necessary to get the temperatures to fall by solely relying on removal of carbon dioxide from the atmosphere.
 If permafrost carbon dioxide and methane release continues it could become a runaway event beyond the control of humanity.
 They argue the geo-engineering needs to be done regardless of the potential risks.
 The risks of not doing it are greater.
 They hope to be able to drop temperature quickly and sufficiently to refreeze sections of the permafrost to stop the release of more carbon dioxide and also to try to stop or at least slow the melting of the ice sheets and glaciers to slow sea level rise.
 That may be possible however I have heard no good suggestions about how they are going to stop the release of carbon dioxide and methane from the permafrost below the sea which has been gathering pace over the last decade.
 Even if they can cool the atmosphere to stop the thawing of on land permafrost, cooling the sea is another level of difficulty altogether.
 The World still has massive problems to solve.

 Geo-engineering was only ever implemented as a temporary emergency measure.
-It was not looked on as a method to enable the continued use of fossil fuels, the phasing out of which continued unabated.
+It was not looked on as a method to enable the continued use of fossil fuels, the phasing out of which continues unabated.
 It is hoped that in the future this geo-engineering can be stopped all together but that will only occur if greenhouse gas atmospheric concentrations have been lowered closer to pre-industrial levels - decades away.

 Most cattle farming has stopped.
 This is partially due to climate change and the requirements to decrease methane from burping cattle.
 The carbon taxes really impacted the price meat.
 However it would have happened anyway as genetic engineering and cloning technology had perfected the techniques for manufacturing meat like products on a massive scale and at a reasonable price.
 And it is pretty damn close to the original in taste and texture.
 Dairy products had also been cloned in a similar fashion - I can't tell the difference between a natural milk and a manufactured milk.
 Other traditional meat production industries have also decreased significantly.
 The end of the cattle and dairy industry freed up a lot of land.
 Some has been abandoned, some has been converted to crops or orchards and some has been planted with trees to make up for the loss of natural bushland due to bushfire.

 Carbon capture and storage and "bio char" industries eventually got off the ground.
 This is to remove existing carbon dioxide from the atmosphere rather than somehow making fossil fuel burning more "green".
-It is enabled by a price on carbon - the companies are paid for the service of atmospheric carbon removal.
+It is enabled by a price on carbon - the companies are paid by the Government for the service of atmospheric carbon removal.
 It is an industry that is still in the growth phase.
 It has to grow by many orders of magnitude in order to bring carbon dioxide levels down closer to pre-industrial levels which is the ultimate goal.

 Also in the same area is seaweed growth.
 Massive forests of kelp are being grown off the coast of Australia and other countries in an attempt to remove carbon from the ocean's waters and the atmosphere and to address ocean acidification.
 Some seaweed is being used for products and food on land - it is needed as on land food production has been impacted by the warming that has already occurred - but the majority is cut, towed to a position over a deep sea trench, weighted down and made to sink to the bottom of the ocean where it will stay for centuries.
 This form of "carbon farming" has become a growth industry for the whole World but in particular the inhabitants of ocean islands.